BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from approximately five thousand construction defect and claims related expert designations, the Spring City, Utah Construction Expert Directory delivers a superior construction and design expert support solution to builders and construction claims professionals concerned with construction defect, scheduling, and delay matters.
-BHA provides building related consulting and expert witness support services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-Employing in house assets which comprise building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the construction experts group brings national experience and local capabilities to Spring City and the surrounding areas.
+Leveraging from approximately 5000 construction defect and claims related expert designations, the Spring City, Utah Construction Expert Directory delivers a superior construction and design expert support solution to builders and construction practice groups seeking effective resolution of construction defect, scheduling, and delay matters.
+BHA provides construction claims investigation and expert services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
+In connection with in house assets which include building envelope experts, forensic architects, professional engineers, credentialed construction standard of care consultants, the firm brings national experience and local capabilities to Spring City and the surrounding areas.

 Construction Expert Witness News & Info